 Warren B. Armstrong — 1983 - 1993

 Doctoral work was expanded from the single Ph.D. program in Logopedics to include Mathematics, Chemistry, Psychology, and a number of Engineering programs in the early 1990s.
 In 1983, Warren B. Armstrong was appointed president of WSU, and saw local support for WSU expanded as the 1.5 mill levy was made county-wide in 1987.
 Due to the expansion of local community college programs, which offer lower tuition, and aggressive marketing of graduate programs by other institutions, WSU began to witness its first continuous decline in enrollment.
 So, as it was adding new doctoral activity to the curriculum, WSU discontinued most of its two-year certification programs.
 Student life changed as well with a rise in part-time and international student enrollments accompanying the declines in full-time undergraduate enrollment.
 Other additions during the period were the Elliott School of Communication and the National Institute of Aviation Research.
-WSU celebrated the NCAA baseball championship in 1989 during his tenure at the university.
+WSU celebrated the NCAA baseball championship in 1989 and became the first Kansas university to complete a $100 million capital campaign during his tenure at the university.

 Eugene M. Hughes — 1993 - 1998